Best Buy | Sales Event Redesign

 Process

-Research & Alignment: Reviewed analytics, explored historical event performance, and worked with PMs, merchandising, DCT, and BRIX to understand pain points.
+Research & Alignment: Reviewed analytics, explored historical event performance, and worked with our product partners, Digital Content Team (DCT), and Standards team to understand pain points.
 Identified where users dropped off, what modules under-performed, and what content teams needed to highlight.
+We also worked closely with the Brand team to align on visual designs for the upcoming season.

-Experience Mapping: Mapped the full event flow across desktop, mobile web, and the app.
+Experience Mapping: Mapped the full event flow across desktop (large view), mobile web (small view), and the app.
 Identified inconsistencies, duplicate modules, and areas where hierarchy broke down.
 Created a unified structure that works across all screens.

-Design & Prototyping: Redesigned the hero area, SKU modules, story banners, timers, and offer cards.
+Design & Prototyping: Redesigned the hero, SKU modules, story banners, timers, and offer cards.
 Built a responsive modular system that allowed events to scale without messy one-offs.
 Created clickable prototypes to validate layout and readability.

 Cross-team Collaboration: Worked closely with the Digital Content Team, Standards, and Engineering to ensure feasibility.
 Ran weekly design reviews with Product Managers and UX Managers.
 Adjusted components based on constraints and opportunities.

 Implementation for Techtober and Black Friday: Supported engineering through launch.
-Shipped adaptable modules, refined states for small view, optimized story layouts, and ensured content scaled across the event lifecycle.
+Shipped adaptable modules, refined states for mobile web (small view), optimized story layouts, and ensured content scaled across the event lifecycle.

 Conclusion